For Immediate Release

 About The YMCA of Greater Seattle

-The Y the Northwest’s leading nonprofit organization strengthening communities through youth development, healthy living, and social responsibility.
+The Y is the Northwest’s leading nonprofit organization strengthening communities through youth development, healthy living, and social responsibility.
 Founded in 1876, the Y reaches more than 238,000 people of all backgrounds, abilities, and financial circumstances annually through 14 branches, two overnight camps, and more than 200 program sites throughout King and south Snohomish counties.
 It nurtures more than 92,000 kids and teens to develop their gifts and give back to the community and engages 23,000 volunteers who contribute more than 388,000 hours of service each year.
 Visit seattleymca.org to learn more.

 About Regence BlueShield